ewwmy/cheatsheets/microservices-en.md

 #### One-to-one

 - **Request/Response** — One service sends a request to a service and waits for a response.
 The sender can block while waiting.
 This is an interaction style that generally results in services being tightly coupled.
-- **Asynchronous Request-Response** — One service sends a request to a service, which replies asynchronously.
+- **Asynchronous Request/Response** — One service sends a request to a service, which replies asynchronously.
 The sender doesn't block while waiting.
 - **One-way Notifications** — One service sends a request to a service and doesn't expect any response.

 #### One-to-many